galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >
 >>> ![](../../images/ToolFactory_hello2form.png)
 > - **The second section shows the new generated history output.**
-> - It uses the special name `STDOUT` so the tool will take whatever the bash script writes and create a new text file called `hello_output`
+> - It uses the special name `STDOUT` so the tool will take whatever the bash script writes and create a new text file called `Hello_output`
 > - When the test is generated, the pass criterion is that the default value `Galaxy Training Network` should appear as the message in `hello_output` with no difference.
 Other criteria including `sim_size` are available for the test applied to each output file.
 > - There is no limit (other than your patience) to the number of new generated history outputs